-- Concussions when the brain slams against the hard walls of the skull
+- Concussions in which the brain slams against the hard walls of the skull

-- Contusions that cause bleeding on the brain that might require surgery
+- Contusions that cause bleeding on the brain, which might require surgery

 - Contusions on two sides of the brain from back and forth movement

-- Diffuse axonal injuries that tear the brain’s nerve tissue
+- Diffuse axonal injuries, which tear nerve tissue

-- Penetration injuries when objects like bone fragments penetrate the brain
+- Penetration injuries in which objects like bone fragments puncture the brain

-Common causes of traumatic brain injuries might include any of the following occurrences:
+Common causes of traumatic brain injuries result from a wide variety of situations, such as: